Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

 StandaloneFormRenderer
 ~~~~~~~~~~~~~~~~~~~~~~
 Standalone form renderer includes the whole form with the body (fields, field labels), ``<form>`` tag, wrapped into
 bootstrap3 panel tags.
-It's a complete form with separate visual look which could be directly submitted to view.
+It's a complete HTML form with separate visual look which could be directly submitted to view.

-Render the instance of model form:
+Renders the instance of model form:

 * `StandaloneFormRenderer`_